variousauthors/matching_game/NEXTSTEPS.md

 [x] remove the title, menu, etc...
 [x] maybe the background gets darker the deeper we go?
 [ ] Sound effects and music
-    - music should become more panic the more full rows there are above "ground level" stack higher?

 #### NICE TO HAVE